 In other words: value was always out of my reach, because subconsciously I decided to put it there.

 Like a donkey with a carrot hanging in front of it, constantly working, never reaching satisfaction.
 “Playing both Mozart flute concertos by heart without a mistake?
 So what?
 If you’re a college student you’re supposed to be able to do that!”
 But is it really that insignificant?
 How many hours and years of practice is actually needed to be able to do that?!?

 And this same thinking sabotaged me while I was recovering from my MFD.
 I told myself what I was supposed to be able to do that day.
 And guess what?
 I couldn’t.
 My symptoms became worse, and I became depressed and frustrated and sad.
 The next day I did the same.
 And it went on and on until I finally was able to figure the problem out.

 Celebrate the small victories

 First I was able to hold my lips, forming an embouchure, far away from the flute.
 And I was glad.
-And I practised that and nothing more.
-And I understood that by practising things I felt very easy to do, I could gain confidence, relax, and gradually do more.
+And I practiced that and nothing more.
+And I understood that by practicing things I felt very easy to do, I could gain confidence, relax, and gradually do more.

 I learned to love playing easy things, and I learned to value them.
 And slowly, step by step, after playing through all the exercise books I was using in my own teaching of students, I was able to play that Mozart again.
 And this time I don’t think that it’s such an insignificant thing.